bithyve/bitcoin-keeper/Readme.md

    cd bitcoin-keeper
     ```
 3. Install the project dependencies using Yarn:
-    The prepare scripts will automaticall install pods and nodify crypto related packages for react-netive
+    The prepare scripts will automatically install pods and nodify crypto-related packages for react-native
      ```shell
    yarn install
     ```